Physical Fault Injection and Side-Channel Attacks on Mobile Devices: A Comprehensive Analysis: Background

 \subsection{Trusted Execution Environments (TEEs)}

-A TEE is an isolated environment that hosts sensitive code and data in parallel to a native OS.
-Its aim is to protect sensitive assets from privileged software attacks.
-On mobile devices, TEEs protect---among others---cryptographic keys, biometric authentication, payment processing, and digital rights management systems.
-At present, the prevailing commercial TEEs are Intel Software Guard Extensions (SGX) and the AMD Platform Security Processor (PSP) for non-mobile platforms.
-On mobile devices, ARM TrustZone and the GlobalPlatform TEE---a suite of specifications governing the use of TEEs---are the main TEE architectures, arising from the popularity of ARM-based mobile SoCs~\cite{arfaoui:tee,ekberg2014untapped,shepherd2016secure}.
-We discuss these TEEs and their properties next.
+A TEE is an isolated, parallel execution environment that aims to protect sensitive code and data from privileged software attacks.
+TEEs have gained widespread use on mobile devices for preserving user authentication algorithms, cryptographic keys, digital rights management systems, and payment processing applications.
+At present, ARM TrustZone and the GlobalPlatform TEE---a suite of specifications governing the use of TEEs---are the main enablers on mobile devices, arising from their compatibility with the ARM architecture~\cite{arfaoui:tee,ekberg2014untapped,shepherd2016secure}.
+Intel Software Guard Extensions (SGX) and the AMD Platform Security Processor (PSP) are two alternative TEE systems for Intel and AMD chipsets; however, these are independent technologies on predominantly non-mobile platforms, e.g.\ servers and workstations.